ojacquemart/remix-playground/README.md

 If you're used to using the `vercel dev` command provided by [Vercel CLI](https://vercel.com/cli) instead, you can also use that, but it's not needed.

+## I18N

+The `/app/i18n/messages` folder contains the translation files.

+The application supports two languages: English and French.

+The `lang` cookie contains the user's language preference.
+The route `?lng={lang}` can be used to change the language.

 ## Resources

 - [Remix Docs](https://remix.run/docs)